-Here we identified the amino acid residues of the PrAMP Bac5(1-17) that are crucial for the inhibition of the bacterial protein synthesis and viability against E. coli.
-Then, we combined selected residue substitutions obtaining Bac5(1-17) derivatives with increased antibacterial potency and displaying broader spectrum of activity.
-Firstly, we showed that Bac5(1-17) does not tolerate single residue substitutions in the two -PIRR/PP- repeats of the central regions (residues 5-14) that often reduced or abolished the antimicrobial activity of Bac5(1-17) (see Table 1).
+synthesis and viability against E. coli.
+Then, we combined selected residue substitutions obtaining Bac5(1-17) derivatives with increased antibacterial potency and displaying broader spectrum of activities.

+Firstly, we showed that Bac5(1-17) does not tolerate single residue substitutions in the two -PIRR/PP- repeats of the central regions (residues 5-14) which often reduced or abolished the antimicrobial activity of Bac5(1-17) (see Table 1).
 Substitutions in the -PIRR/PP- sequences impaired in parallel also the inhibition of the protein synthesis, indicating that the central moiety of Bac5(1-17) is crucial for its interaction with the E. coli ribosome and therefore for the antimicrobial activity.
-This region roughly overlaps with the PR-rich region, shared by many PrAMPs, which targets the exit tunnel of the bacterial ribosome ^[7b].
-Ala-scans performed on pyrrhocoricin ^[15] and oncocin O1 ^[16] indicated that residues present in this conserved region are important or crucial for their antimicrobial activity.
+This region roughly overlaps with the PR-rich region, shared by many PrAMPs (Figure 5), which targets the exit tunnel of the bacterial ribosome.
+[7b] Ala-scans performed on pyrrhocoricin [15] and oncocin O1[16] indicated that residues present in this conserved region are important or crucial for their antimicrobial activity.
 Mutations I6W and P9R are the only substitutions falling in this Bac5(1-17) region which did not cause loss of activity (Table 1).
-P9R substitution makes Bac5(1-17) more similar to the other PrAMPs showing a conserved arginine in that position, I6W introduces a sterically bulky group in a position corresponding to a tyrosine or arginine in the other AMPs.
+P9R substitution makes Bac5(1-17) more similar to the other PrAMPs showing a conserved arginine in that position (Figure 5), I6W introduces a sterically bulky group in a position corresponding to a tyrosine or arginine in the other AMPs.
 Structural studies will be necessary to understand the meaning of these modifications.